pdfclown/pdfclown-common/docs/CONTRIBUTING.md

 In case you want to contribute improvements to the code in the repository, please follow these guidelines:

-1. **set up your fork** — see ["Building and Testing"](https://github.com/pdfclown/pdfclown-common/blob/main/docs/common/building.md#setup) for step-by-step instructions
+1. **set up your fork** — see ["Building"](https://github.com/pdfclown/pdfclown-common/blob/main/docs/building.md#setup) for step-by-step instructions
 2. in your fork, **create the PR branch** where to commit your changes
    -  the branch name MUST follow the corresponding [convention](https://github.com/pdfclown/pdfclown-common/blob/main/docs/common/maintenance.md#branches)
 3. **remain focused in scope** — avoid that your pull request contains unrelated commits